ergoplatform/ergodocs/docs/mining/rent.md

 **Key Points**

-- After block **1,051,200**, a miner can charge storage rent or spend the box fully if its value is not covering rent.
+- After block **1,051,200** (July 20th, 2023), a miner can charge storage rent or spend the box fully if its value is not covering rent.
 - An important consequence of storage fees is that they provide miners with additional rewards (besides block and transaction rewards).
 - Storage fees decrease the storage load and eliminate extra costs that could be added during excessive state growth.
 - Storage fees encourage coin flow and prevent deflation, which can cause illiquidity and the congestion of a currency system.